espocrm/documentation/docs/administration/portal/apache-configuration.md

 # Configuring Portal in Apache

 It's possible to be able to access to the portal by a different URL.
 You need to set the *Custom URL* field in the portal record.
+For example, you can use your domain name `portal.my-company.com` to access the portal.

 ## For EspoCRM v7